-Noise sources from Option 2 are four 586 MMBtu package boilers that will be located in either a metal or masonry building.
-The average dimensions of the new boiler building will be 55 m (180ft) L x 33 m (108ft) W x 23 m (75ft) H. The only other noise source considered in this noise prediction is exhaust from the four new package boilers that will exit though a common stack at a height of 126 meters (414 ft) above grade.
+Noise sources from Option 3A are two 367 MMBtu boilers that will be located in either a metal or masonry building, and the upgrade of Boiler Unit 100 (1639 MMBtu) in the existing brick Annex building (EP0005).
+The average dimensions of the new boiler building will be (based on scaled site plans), 49 m (160ft.)
+L x 15 m (49ft.)
+W x 21 m (69ft.)
+H. The average size of the existing Annex building is, 51 m (165ft.)
+L x 39 m (128ft.)
+W x 48 m (157ft.)
+H. The only other noise source considered in this noise prediction is one 1,200 MMBtu per hour dump condenser mounted outdoors on the rooftop of the new boiler building, and a common stack (existing) at a height of 109 m (356 ft.) above grade located to the immediate west of the of the existing Annex building.

-In order to estimate Project noise, assumptions were made on interior wall treatments and wall transmission loss.
+In order to estimate Option 3A noise, assumptions were made on interior wall treatments and wall transmission loss.
 In addition, since specific boilers have not yet been identified, estimated sound levels for each boiler and exhaust were based on typical sound levels corresponding to the boiler size/capacity.
 Assumptions used for the noise modeling are summarized below:

-- four package boilers (approximately 600 Btu = 52.8 MW) located inside building with sound power level of 97 dBA (each boiler), - no acoustical treatments within the boiler building, - masonry new boiler building wall sound transmission loss: 34 dBA, - metal new boiler building wall sound transmission loss: 20 dBA overall, - boiler building roof sound transmission loss: 28 dBA, and - residential noise receptor heights of 2 meters, 10 meters and 20 meters above grade.
+- two boilers (approximately 367 MMBtu = 32.3 MW) located inside building with sound power level of 94 dBA (each boiler), - Boiler 100 upgrade (approximately 1639 Btu = 144.2 MW) located inside existing brick Annex building with sound power level of 104 dBA, - dump condenser mounted outdoors on roof of new boiler building (21 meter or 67 ft. height) with sounds pressure level not exceeding 85 dBA at 3 feet (1 meter), - no acoustical treatments within the boiler building, - masonry new boiler building and Annex building with a wall sound transmission loss: 34 dBA, - metal new boiler building wall sound transmission loss: 20 dBA overall, - boiler building roof sound transmission loss: 28 dBA, and - residential noise receptor heights of 2 meters (7 ft.), 10 meters (32 ft.) and 20 (66 ft.) meters above grade.

-6.4.3.4 Noise Estimate and Mitigative Strategies
+7.5.3.4 Noise Estimate and Mitigative Strategies

 Building transmission losses were estimated based on typical wall design and transmission loss estimates including those used for the Con Edison East River Re-powering Project.
 Acoustic modeling of noise sources was conducted using CadnaA software which calculates the attenuation of sound during propagation outdoors as specified in ISO 9613.
-Predicted Option 2 sound levels were calculated as several distances out to the nearest N-2 receptor (approximately 150 meters), and included any reflection/barrier effects from the existing LP Boilerhouse east of the new boilerhouse, and the existing Annex building located north of the residential receptor area (south of the new boilerhouse).
-Results are presented in Table 6-16.
-As indicated in Table 6-16, sound levels at the nearest receptor are predicted to be 45 dBA or lower at the nearest residential area for either masonry or steel building designs, though masonry building construction will likely result in lower sound levels compared with typical steel building designs.
+Predicted Option 3A sound levels were calculated as several distances out to the nearest N-2 receptor (approximately 150 meters), and included any reflection/barrier effects from the existing LP Boilerhouse east of the new boilerhouse, and the existing Annex building located north of the residential receptor area (south of the new boilerhouse).
+Results are presented in Table 7-16.
+As indicated in Table 7-16, sound levels were predicted at the nearest receptor for both the sound level including the dump condenser, and the sound level excluding the noise contributions from the dump condenser.
+As indicated in Table 7-16, unmitigated sound levels at from the Project, including the contributions from the dump condenser, are predicted to be 59 to 60 dBA at the nearest residential area for either masonry or steel building designs for the new boilerhouse.